 I worked as a freelance camera assistant for 10 years with some of the best documentary cinematographers, sound recordists and directors, learning every step of the way from those far more adept and experienced than myself.
 I am now a cinematographer telling those same stories that got me excited from day one.

 Matt Porwoll is an Emmy® award-winning cinematographer based in New York.
 His work has screened theatrically, appeared on TV networks such as Discovery, Showtime, HBO, CNN, A&E, and PBS, as well as online outlets including Vogue, Glamour, Wired, Teen Vogue and W Magazine.
-Most recently, Porwoll shot the film TIGERLAND, directed by Academy Award®-winner Ross Kauffman, that premiered in competition at the 2019 Sundance Film Festival.
+Most recently, Porwoll shot the film TIGERLAND, directed by Academy Award®-winner Ross Kauffman, that premiered in competition at the 2019 Sundance Film Festival and garnered a 2020 Cinema Eye Honors nomination for Best Broadcast Cinematography.
 Porwoll also served as the series cinematographer on Showtime’s The Trade, a 5-part documentary series about the opioid epidemic.
 The feature documentary Cartel Land, which Matt shot and co-produced, won Best Cinematography Awards at the 2015 Sundance Film Festival, 2016 Cinema Eye Honors and 2016 Primetime Emmys.
 The film was also nominated for an Academy Award® for Best Documentary Feature.

 Porwoll has served as an additional cinematographer on numerous other films including City of Ghosts and Escape Fire: The Fight to Rescue American Healthcare, directed by Academy Award®-nominated director Matthew Heineman, HBO’s Emmy®-nominated By the People: The Election of Barack Obama, and HBO’s Crisis Hotline: Veterans Press 1, which won the 2015 Academy Award® for Best Documentary Short.